josephwoodward/graphiql-dotnet/README.md

 GraphiQL.NET saves you from needing any additional dependencies by allowing you to include the GraphiQL in-browser editor directly into your ASP.NET Core application via middleware, allowing you to explore and test your GraphQL endpoint with ease.

+## Installation

+The GraphiQL.NET middleware can be [found on NuGet here](https://www.nuget.org/packages/graphiql/)

+You can install GraphiQL.NET by copying and pasting the following command into your Package Manager Console within Visual Studio (Tools > NuGet Package Manager > Package Manager Console).

+`Install-Package graphiql`

+Alternatively you can install it using the .NET Core CLI using the following command:

+`dotnet add package graphiql`

 ## Getting Started

-Adding GraphiQL.NET to your ASP.NET Core application couldn't be easier, simply call `app.UseGraphiQl()` from your `Configure` method in your `Startup.cs` file.
+Once installed you can add GraphiQL.NET to your ASP.NET Core application by adding the `app.UseGraphiQl()` middleware to the `Configure` method within your `Startup.cs` file.

 **Note: Be sure to call `UseGraphiQl()` before `UseMvc()`.**